Aligning Performance with Preference

 What Advanced Certification Means to You

-This certification goes beyond the core certification you may already have.
+This certification goes beyond core certification.

-- Prescriptive Approach: Advanced certification standards offer a relevant, prescriptive approach rather than generalized guidelines
+- Prescriptive Approach: Advanced certification standards offer a relevant, prescriptive approach

 - Expanded Scope: Advanced certification encompasses the entire continuum of care